 2. Drive Through Cades Cove

 If you want to drive through the Smokies on your first visit, then you have to go to Cades Cove.
 This is an 11-mile paved loop through a valley surrounded by mountains.
 There are several places where you can pull off and get out to explore.
-Check out the old homesteads and churches, as well as several hiking trails off the main road.
+Check out the old homesteads and historic churches, as well as several hiking trails off the main road.
 Cades Cove is also a popular place to look for wildlife.

 3. Hike to Clingmans Dome